sarahsavage/Savage_Analytics_Engineer_Portfolio/text_analytics/README.md

 I designed the script to be as "plug and play" as possible so that it could be used with other text-based datasets with minimal editing.
 For this example, I downloaded a dataset from Kaggle comprised of YouTube comments and ran my script on it.
-In this directory, you'll find the Python notebook, a quick Tableau dash that I threw together as an example of how one might visualize the data, and the Tableau in the form of a Powerpoint, just in case you don't have Tableau installed.
+In this directory, you'll find the Python notebook, a quick Tableau dash that I threw together as an example of how one might visualize the data.
+Here is a link to the [slides](https://docs.google.com/presentation/d/1Ey0Azuwr7El9pQI365ziEqAk1YaIRl1Hc0RkRXvXyXc/edit?usp=sharing), just in case you don't have Tableau installed.